bitwiseman/js-beautify/README.md

 # Installation

-You can install the beautifier for node.js or python.
+You can install the beautifier for node.js, python, or as web library.

 ## Node.js JavaScript